Have You Heard from Johannesburg: Episodes

 The first film begins in 1948 when the United Nations adopted the Universal Declaration of Human Rights.
 That same year South Africa implemented a system of laws called apartheid to racially segregate its people in every aspect of life.
 The black majority in South Africa, led by the African National Congress, mounted the Defiance Campaign, attracting the attention of activists in places like England, Sweden, and the United States - and sowed the seeds of an international anti-apartheid movement.
 The world reacted with horror when peaceful protesters were shot in the South African township of Sharpeville and the entire African National Congress leadership was forced underground or imprisoned.
-At the end of Road To Resistance Nelson Mandela is jailed for life and the movement in South Africa is effectively shut down as hundreds escape into exile.
+Nelson Mandela is jailed for life and the movement in South Africa is effectively shut down as hundreds escape into exile.